ajv-validator/ajv/README.md

 - _jsonPointers_: set `dataPath` propery of errors using [JSON Pointers](https://tools.ietf.org/html/rfc6901) instead of JavaScript property access notation.
 - _messages_: Include human-readable messages in errors. `true` by default. `false` can be passed when custom messages are used (e.g. with [ajv-i18n](https://github.com/epoberezkin/ajv-i18n)).
 - _v5_: add keywords `switch`, `constant`, `contains`, `patternGroups`, `formatMaximum` / `formatMinimum` and `exclusiveFormatMaximum` / `exclusiveFormatMinimum` from [JSON-schema v5 proposals](https://github.com/json-schema/json-schema/wiki/v5-Proposals).
 With this option added schemas without `$schema` property are validated against [v5 meta-schema](https://raw.githubusercontent.com/epoberezkin/ajv/master/lib/refs/json-schema-v5.json#). `false` by default.
+- _async_: determines how Ajv compiles asynchronous schemas (see [Asynchronous validation](#asynchronous-validation)) to functions.
+In all modes Option values:
+  - `"generators"` - compile to generators function.
+If generators are not supported, the exception will be thrown when Ajv instance is created.
+  - `"es7.nodent"` - compile to es7 async function and transpile with [nodent](https://github.com/MatAtBread/nodent).
+If nodent is not installed, the exception will be thrown.
+  - `"regenerator"` - compile to generators function and transpile with [regenerator](https://github.com/facebook/regenerator).
+If regenerator is not installed, the exception will be thrown.
+  - `true` - Ajv will choose the first supported/installed async mode (in the order of values above) during creation of the instance.
+If none of the options is available the exception will be thrown.
+  - `undefined`- Ajv will choose the first available async mode when the first asynchronous schema is compiled.
+- _transpile_: an optional function to transpile the code of validation function.
+This option allows you to use any other transpiler you prefer.
+In case if `async` option is "es7" Ajv will compile asynchronous schemas to es7 async functions, otherwise to generator functions.
+This function should accept the code of validation function as a string and return transpiled code.

 ## Validation errors